OpenMDAO/OpenMDAO-Framework/docs/arch-doc/concepts.rst

 model.

-In OpenMDAO, this will be done by setting up an :term:`ObjServerFactory` in a self-contained Python environment that was created using ``virtualenv`` and having each :term:`ObjServer` spawned from that factory use that factory's environment.
+In OpenMDAO, this will be done by setting up an :term:`ObjServerFactory` in a self-contained Python environment that was created using :term:`virtualenv` and having each :term:`ObjServer` spawned from that factory use that factory's environment.
 Each virtual environment can run a different Python version and can also have its own set of modules installed.